Berberis negeriana

-Berberis negeriana is a species of barberry, native and endemic to an extremely small area in coastal range of Bio-Bio Region in Chile.
+Berberis negeriana is a species of flowering plant in the family Berberidaceae.
+It is endemic to an extremely small area in coastal range of Bio-Bio Region in Chile.
 Common name include Neger's barberry and (Chilean Spanish) michay de Neger.

 It is an evergreen thorny shrub growing to 2 to 3 m tall.
 Its flowers are yellow.
 It is considered a threatened woody shrub and only two natural populations are known, near Concepción, Chile.